richk21/DApp/README.md

-this is a dapp app
+this is a dapp app by richa kiran